 Description and clinical use

-This questionnaire has been designed to assess pelvic organ dysfunction in PD including bladder, bowel and genital related items, (respectively 9, 4 and 3 (women) to 5 (men)). each item can be given a quantitative score (4 levels for each item) .
+This questionnaire has been designed to assess pelvic organ dysfunction in PD including bladder, bowel and genital related items (respectively 9, 4 and 3 (women) to 5 (men)); each item can be given a quantitative score (4 levels for each item) .
 It includes questions about the filling phase as well as the voiding phase.

 Key evaluation criteria

-This study by Sakakibara et al (3) a range of bladder disorders which may occur in PD.
+This study by Sakakibara et al (3) assesses a range of bladder disorders which may occur in PD.
 Answers are quantitative, which would seem to be essential if the scale is to be used for research purposes rather than simply screening.
 The same group used this questionnaire to help to distinguish PD and MSA-P (27).

 However the clinimetric properties of this questionnaire have not been evaluated.